 In the dive to the bottom in the photography market, one website took the crown.
 That site is of course Unsplash, where you can take your pick from a vast amount of high quality imagery for absolutely nothing.
 Every photo on there can be downloaded completely free of charge and used in commercial projects if required.
 There can be no doubt whatsoever that the meteoric growth in popularity of Unsplash has seriously hurt the stock agencies bottom line.
 Yes the stock agencies will always have a greater variety of images covering a greater variety of subjects, but for most people they can probably find what they want on Unsplash.

-It’s safe to say that if any casual photographer was labouring under the delusion that they could earn a bit of residual income from photography then the popularity of Unsplash has surely put the last nail in the coffin of that enterprise.
-As an experiment I uploaded 15 of my photographs to Unsplash two years ago and you can see the results of that in the screenshot below.
-Nearly 20million views of my shots and just under 47,000 downloads.
-That’s 47,000 times my photograph was used on a website or advert or some other project and I didn’t earn a single cent from it.
+It's safe to say that if any casual photographer was labouring under the delusion that they could earn a bit of residual income from photography then the popularity of Unsplash has surely put the last nail in the coffin of that enterprise.
+As an experiment I uploaded 15 of my photographs to Unsplash a few years ago and you can see the results of that in the screenshot below.
+Over 20million views of my shots and just over 52,000 downloads.
+That's 52,000 times my photograph was used on a website or advert or some other project and I didn't earn a single cent from it.
 As to why photographers continue to support Unsplash, I have no idea, but I find it appalling that a company is earning hard cash from the good will of a bunch of naive photographers.
-The only solace I take from it is that it’s surely hurting Getty Image’s bottom line.
+The only solace I take from it is that it's surely hurting Getty Image's bottom line.

 Getty who now own iStockPhoto are of course not the only stock library offering subscription options to customers: